vandhanchowdhary/Online-Library-System/README.md

 - **Browse Books**
   - Filter books by category via dropdown or dynamic route (`/books/:category`)
   - Search books by title or author
-  - Responsive grid layout of books
+  - Responsive flex layout for books

 - **Book Details**
   - View full details of a selected book